Jesuit Retreat House Cleveland Ohio

 For many months, Ignatius (still a lay person at this time) noticed how God led him to pay attention to the diverse "voices" inside of him - to the movements of consolation and desolation in his heart and spirit.
 Furthermore, he gradually learned to discern the sources of these desires, thoughts and movements of the heart and spirit: which of them came from God and which of them drew him away from God - and perhaps most importantly, which of them he should act upon.

-Throughout this time, Ignatius learned how important it is to look for God in the stuff of his everyday experience, to "find God in all things."
-He learned that God was shaping and forming him to be a companion of Jesus.
+Throughout this time, Ignatius learned how important it is to look for God in the stuff of his everyday experience; he learned that God was shaping and forming him to be a companion of Jesus.
 The fruit of these months of prayer and reflection is contained in his Spiritual Exercises.